dsc-courses/practice.dsc10.com/problems/su22-final/q8-oren-stats.md

 # BEGIN SUBPROB

-What is the price of $560 in standard units?
+What is the dog price of $560 in standard units?

 ( ) `(560 - a) / b`
 ( ) `(560 - a) / (b / np.sqrt(c))`